 HIIT is the quickest way to flood your brain with serotonin and endorphins.
 It delivers all the physical benefits of a 60 minute workout in just 20.

-That’s why Train Body Brain’s classes are designed specifically to appeal to teenage girls.
-In the busy school day, TBB allows girls to get the exercise and endorphins they need, while in a fun and safe environment with friends.
+That’s why Train Body Brain’s classes are designed specifically to appeal to teenagers.
+In the busy school day, TBB allows young people to get the exercise and endorphins they need, while in a fun and safe environment with friends.